erica-watson/Automate-The-Boring-Stuff/README.md

 # Automate-The-Boring-Stuff
-Projects from Al Sweigart's "Automate the Boring Stuff with Python"
+Projects from Al Sweigart's "Automate the Boring Stuff with Python" (2nd edition)